 - Reporter outreach via social media: Talking to journalists on Twitter, for example, is a great way to develop a relationship with the press that produces earned media opportunities for your company.

 - Engaging online reviews of your company: When someone reviews your company online, whether that review is good or bad, your instinct might be not to touch it.
-On the contrary, engaging company reviews helps you humanize your brand and deliver powerful messaging that protects your reputation.
+On the contrary, engaging company reviews help you humanize your brand and deliver powerful messaging that protects your reputation.

 - Engaging comments on your personal website or blog: Similar to the way you’d respond to reviews of your company, responding to the people who are reading your content is the best way to generate productive conversation around your industry.